-Intro to 3D Modeling, a one-semester course about 60 hours in length, should be great for high school students as well as adults.
+Intro to 3D Modeling, a one-semester online course, should be great for high school students as well as adults.
 It might be one of the most practical courses a student might take even though it fits into the electives category.
+It should take about 60 hours to complete.
 Consider it a STEM (science, technology, engineering, and math) course that helps students prepare for the modern work world.

 Intro to 3D Modeling teaches students how to create computerized models in three dimensions that can be used for both visual communication and the actual design of products.
 Along the way, instructor Dave Sutherland also encourages students to develop positive attitudes, strong work ethics, and ethical practices.